 All staff are aware of the 'One Chance Rule' in relation to forced marriage, FGM and HBA.
-Staff recognise they may only have one chance to speak to a child who is a potential victim and have just one chance to save a life.
+SCG staff must recognise they may only have one chance to speak to a child who is a potential victim and have just one chance to save a life.